Don't Wait Till it's Overdue: Identifying Dangerous Trees

 FAQs

-What are the warning signs of a tree that is diseased?
+What are the signs of a dying tree?

-The most common signs of disease in trees include the appearance of yellowing leaves, wilted branches, and mushrooms growing at the bottom of the tree.
+The most common signs of disease in trees are dying leaves, wilted or yellowed branches, and mushrooms growing at the at the base of the tree.

-Is it safe to remove the tree by yourself?
+Is it safe to remove a tree yourself?

 Conclusion